Sorbus aucuparia: Ecology

 The species is pollinated by bees and flies.
 Its seeds are not digested by birds and are thus propagated by being passed intact in their droppings.
 The fruit are eaten by about 60 bird species and several mammals.
-They are liked particularly by thrushes and other songbirds, and are also eaten by cloven-hoofed game, red fox, European badger, dormouse, and squirrel.
-The fruit are eaten by migratory birds in winter, including Bohemian waxwing, spotted nutcracker, and redwing.
-Cloven-hoofed game also excessively browse foliage and bark.
+They are liked particularly by thrushes and other songbirds, and are also eaten by cloven-hoofed mammals (deer, sheep, cattle), red fox, European badger, dormouse, and squirrel.
+The fruit are eaten by frugivorous birds from late summer to winter, including Bohemian waxwing, blackbirds, fieldfare, and redwing.
+Cloven-hoofed mammals may also browse the foliage and bark excessively.
 The plant roots can be found in symbiosis with arbuscular mycorrhizal and less commonly with ectomycorrhizal fungi.

 It is usually later superseded by larger forest trees.
-In Central Europe it often grows in association with red elderberry, goat willow, Eurasian aspen, and silver birch.
-The plant is highly flammable and tends not to accumulate plant litter.
+In Central Europe it often grows in association with red-berried elder, goat willow, Eurasian aspen, and silver birch.
+The plant is fire-intolerant and tends not to accumulate plant litter.

-Other species of the genus Sorbus easily hybridize with S. aucuparia and hybrid speciation can result; hybrids include Sorbus × hybrida, a small tree with oval serrated leaves and two to three pairs of leaflets, which is a hybrid with Sorbus × intermedia, and S. thuringiaca, a medium-size tree with elongated leaves and one to three pairs of leaflets that are sometimes fused at the central vein, which is a hybrid with S. aria.
+Other species of the genus Sorbus, and also species in the related genus Aria, readily hybridise with S. aucuparia and hybrid speciation can result.
+Plants of hybrid origin between these two genera are now classified in the genus Hedlundia, and include Hedlundia hybrida, a small tree with oval serrated leaves and two to three pairs of leaflets, which is a hybrid with Hedlundia intermedia, and Hedlundia thuringiaca, a medium-size tree with elongated leaves and one to three pairs of leaflets that are sometimes fused at the central vein, which is a hybrid with Aria edulis.

-The main pests for S. aucuparia are the apple fruit moth Argyresthia conjugella and the mountain-ash sawfly Hoplocampa alpina.
+The main pests for S. aucuparia are the apple fruit moth Argyresthia conjugella and the rowan berry-borer Hoplocampa alpina.
 The rust fungus Gymnosporangium cornutum produces leaf galls.
 The leaves are not palatable to insects, but are used by insect larvae, including by the moth Venusia cambrica, the case-bearer moth Coleophora anatipennella, and leaf miners of the genus Stigmella.
 The snail Cornu aspersum feeds on the leaves.
 The plant can suffer from fire blight.